gustavoandrade10/NodeExpressWebApi/README.md

 Check [NEWA-CLI docs](https://github.com/TalissonJunior/newa-cli) to create project and generate classes.

-### Resources (available just for example project).

-You can find a dump file of the database and postman resources that were used in this project on **"resources/"** folder.

-Just import them and you are good to go.

 ### Third party libraries

 Besides the frameworks mentioned above, some typescript libraries were used.